Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "axes": an array of [axis](#axis-properties) objects.
-- @c "color-scheme": for graphs that support color schemes only.\n This can either be an array of color strings or the name of the color scheme.\n Refer to Wisteria::Colors::Schemes for a list of color schemes.
+- @c "color-scheme": for graphs that support color schemes only.\n This can either be an array of color strings or the name of the color scheme.\n Refer to @c Wisteria::Colors::Schemes for a list of color schemes.
 - @c "icon-scheme": for graphs that support icon/marker schemes only.\n This is an array of icon strings (which can be recycled):
   - @c "blank-icon"